 My oldest two are better at waiting now, and used to hearing “after I’m done nursing”.
 And to save my sanity, I don’t cater to many special requests anymore.
 If I hand them cold milk, and my two-year old says “warm it?” then I say “drink what I gave you”.

 No free time

-For the first two weeks, I slept as soon as the older two went down to nap since my newborn slept practically all day in his Rock’n’Play.
-I moved it to the living room in the day and my bedroom at night.
+For the first two weeks, I slept as soon as the older two went down to nap since my newborn slept practically all day.
+I moved the baby bed to the living room in the day and my bedroom at night.
 That was my time to nap after being so tired and up at night!
 But since I’d nap during my only break, I woke up rested (yay!) but felt like I lost ALL my free time.

 As much as I do miss having more free time, I try to focus on being thankful for my babies.
 Soon enough they will all dress themselves and be so independent.
 I don’t want to throw away this beautiful time of life wishing I could just have things be easier.

 I get more flustered